Group of seven young adults standing on a forest path surrounded by autumn-colored trees, smiling and relaxing during a hike.

 Nine lab members sat around a table outdoors

-Lab in September 2021.
+Lab group in September 2021.

 Ten lab members sitting on a patio at a restaurant